BoxPistols/materio-f/docs/docs/guide/components/custom/card-statistics.md

 ### Card Statistics Vertical

 The `CardStatVertical` component is adeptly designed for vertically-oriented presentation of key statistics.
 This format is particularly suitable for detailed data display, where additional information such as subtitles and icons enhances the understanding of the metrics.

+This component is placed inside the `src/components/card-statistics/Vertical.tsx` file.
+You may refer to the `src/app/[lang]/(dashboard)/dashboards/ecommerce/page.tsx` and `src/views/pages/widget-examples/statistics/Vertical.tsx` files for it's usage.

 To utilize the `CardStatVertical` component in your application: